 I have visited several unique places, but I think none can compare to the amazing island of Aruba.
-It is so perfect in many ways.
-I'm happy to share in the hope of inspiring others to get out, travel and find new places around the world.
-Although, recently I'm being approached with more and more questions concerning what camera I shoot with, how I choose a subject to shoot and techniques I use.
+It is so perfect in many ways, that I even created a fine art photo series of this beautiful island: Tropical Silence.
+I'm being approached with more and more questions concerning what camera I shoot with, how I choose a subject to shoot and techniques I use.
 In response to these questions, I am very happy to write this blog to answer them, as well as to also share my own unique experience on this one happy Island!
 You can find the details underneath each photograph.

 In my opinion the island of Aruba and its diverse landscape, really offered me a great opportunity to shoot images that were rich in colors.
 I had the chance to visit a lot of great locations on the island.
 This provided me with the chance to capture images with subjects I love so much: spectacular sunsets, amazing wildlife and endless colorful beaches.